-As always, I hope you enjoy today’s holidays and observances, music links to Minnie Riperton and Marvin Gaye, factoids of interest for this day in history, a relevant quote from Temple Grandin, while avoiding any lycanthropy, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Stevie Wonder, factoids of interest for this day in history, a day being mabsoot, a relevant quote by Stephen Hatfill on an anthrax investigation that Mueller and Comey totally botched, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in: